dominikj111/simple-comparator/feature_proposals/prototype-chain-comparison.md

 2. **Minimal Core Changes**: Only essential updates to `comparator.ts`
 3. **Opt-in Feature**: Disabled by default, enabled through CompareOptions
 4. **Flexible Comparison Modes**: Support different levels of prototype chain comparison
+5. **Enhancer Pattern**: Use the enhancer pattern to wrap and extend core comparator functionality
+   - Non-invasive extension of core functionality
+   - Composable with other feature enhancers
+   - Clean separation of concerns
+   - Easy testing of enhanced functionality

 ## Implementation